top of page

 oscarpais

-• 5 min read
+• 6 min read

 The Problem with "Dumb" Automation

-But here's what's actually happening:
+But here is what is actually happening:

-The Hard Truth: You Bought Instruments, Not an Orchestra
+You Bought Instruments, Not an Orchestra

 High angle view of a moving truck navigating through city streets